absmach/magistrala/consumers/writers/README.md

 Writers provide an implementation of various `message writers`.
-Message writers are services that normalize (in `SenML` format) Magistrala messages and store them in specific data store.
+Message writers are services that normalize (in `SenML` format) SuperMQ messages and store them in specific data store.

 Writers are optional services and are treated as plugins.
 In order to run writer services, core services must be up and running.
 For more info